Daniel-Tietie/langgraph-multi-agent-system/README.md

 # LangGraph Multi-Agent System

-Building a multi-agent system where AI agents work together to analyze data and answer questions.
-Think of it like having a team of specialized assistants - one breaks down your question, another queries the database, another does the math, and so on.
+Building a multi-agent system where AI agents work together to analyze data and answer data related questions.
+It's like having a team of specialized assistants where one breaks down your question, another queries the database, another does the math, and so on.

 ## Status